-About Tanda by Yahoo Finance
+Getting started with Tanda by Yahoo Finance

-What is Tanda by Yahoo Finance?

-Tanda is the mobile version of a centuries old practice of collaborative savings, known as a money pool, or as it’s referred to in Latin America - a Tanda.
-In a money pool, small groups of people come together to save money.
-The group determines (based on the options available in the Tanda by Yahoo Finance app) how much they’d like to contribute and how frequently those contributions should be made.
-Each time the group makes their contributions, one person from the group takes home the entire pot.
-This repeats until everyone in the group has had a turn.
+Tanda by Yahoo Finance is the mobile app version of a centuries old practice of collaborative savings, known as a savings circle, money pool, or a tanda–in Latin America.
+In a savings circle, a small group of people come together to save money.
+The group decides how much and how often they contribute.
+Each time the group contributes, one person from the group gets the entire pot (payout) instead of contributing.
+This repeats until everyone in the group has had one payout.

-Whatever you call them - money pools, Tanda’s, saving circles, etc. - they’re an effective way for people to reach their short term savings goals.

 How does Tanda by Yahoo Finance work?

-Tanda by Yahoo Finance works in very much the same way as a traditional money pool.
+Tanda by Yahoo Finance works in very much the same way as a traditional savings circle.

-After creating your Tanda account:

-Search for a savings circle to join, or create your own!
+After creating your account and linking it to a bank account, search for a savings circle to join, or create your own based on the app options.

-Select your payout position within the circle.
-This determines when you’ll withdraw your savings from the group.
+Select your payout position within the circle, which determines when you withdraw your savings from the group instead of contributing.

-Make your scheduled savings contributions to the group.
-We make it easy by linking to your bank account and automating your contributions and withdrawals.
+Make your scheduled savings contributions to the group when you're not getting payout.

+Take your payout when it's your turn.

+The circle ends when everyone in the group has had a turn getting the payout.

-As you make your saving contributions on-time, your Trust Score will increase, unlocking access to higher value saving circles.
+As you complete circles, your Trust Score increases, unlocking access to higher value savings circles.

-Why would I use Tanda by Yahoo Finance instead of just saving on my own?
+Why use Tanda by Yahoo Finance instead of saving on my own?

 Reach your goals